Feb 11, 7pm: SaskSoil Conference, Hilton Garden Inn, 90 22nd Street East, Saskatoon, Saskatchewan.

 March 15, 5pm: Okanagan Folk School, 5684 Beach Avenue, Peachland, BC.

-April 25: Armstrong, north Okanagan Green Fair (details coming soon)
+April 25: Armstrong Green Fair, North Okanagan Valley, BC (details coming soon)

 May 17, 2-5pm: Stratford/Perth Museum, 4275 Huron Road (Line 34), Stratford, ON.